 Avoiding illness in the workplace

-Along with staying home when you're sick, Dr. King and CDC say you can help prevent the spread of illness in your workplace if you:
+Along with staying home when you're sick, CDC says you can help prevent the spread of illness in your workplace if you:

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose and mouth.
-Germs are often spread when you touch a contaminated object and then touch your eyes, nose or mouth.
+Germs may be spread when you touch something that is contaminated with germs and then touch your face.

 - Use a disinfectant to clean your desk, computer, telephone and other hard surfaces in your workplace.

 - Practice good health habits.
-Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids and follow a healthy diet.
+Get plenty of sleep, be active, manage your stress, drink plenty of fluids and eat a healthy diet.